Gunnvant/transfomer_models/README.md

-## Hugging nlp overview repo
+## Huggingface nlp overview repo

-This repo is a work in progress and tracks my personal notes on the hugging-face course on text-transformers and also notes on different nlp tasks, suitable models, suitable data transformations etc.
+This repo is a work in progress and tracks my personal notes on the hugging-face course on text-transformers and also notes on different nlp tasks, suitable models, suitable data transformations, inference loops and evaluation metrics.